Three self-similar solutions of Yang-Mills equations in high odd dimensions

-Thus, by a purely local analysis near $y=1$ we infer that in odd dimensions smooth solutions can exist only for isolated values of $u(1)$.
-Moreover, if $u(1)$ takes one of those admissible values, then the solution is smooth at $y=1$.
-This follows from the fact that general local solutions near $y=1$ have a polylogarithmic Fuchsian expansion (see \cite{K} for an introduction to Fuchsian methods) \be u(y)=c+\sum_{n=1}^{m} c_n (y-1)^n + b (y-1)^{m+1} \log(1-y) + c_m (y-1)^{m+1} + \dots. \ee Generically, the coefficient $b$ is nonzero and the solution is only $\mathcal{C}^{m}$ at $y=1$.
-However, if $u(1)$ satisfies the above necessary condition for smoothness, then it is easy to see that $b$ vanishes and the expansion \eqref{fuchs} reduces to the Taylor series \eqref{taylor}, hence the solution is smooth at $y=1$ (see \cite{CSS} for an alternative proof). \begin{rem} If $d$ is even, then the system \eqref{cn} can be solved recursively for any given $c$, so all values of $u(1)$ are \emph{a priori} admissible.
-For this reason the shooting argument given below for odd $d$ does not work for even $d$. \end{rem}
+Generically, the coefficient $b$ is nonzero, so the solution is only $\mathcal{C}^{m}$ at $y=1$.
+However, if $u(1)$ satisfies the above algebraic condition for smoothness, that is, if $c^2$ is a root of $P_m(c^2)$, then the resonance is cancelled, i.e. $b=0$.
+In this case the Fuchsian expansion \eqref{fuchs} reduces to the Taylor series \eqref{taylor} and the solution is smooth at $y=1$ (see \cite{CSS} for an alternative proof). \begin{rem} If $d$ is even, then the above triangular system can be solved recursively for any given $c$, so all values of $u(1)$ are \emph{a priori} admissible.
+For this reason the shooting argument given below for odd $d$ does not work for even~$d$. \end{rem}